 Arguably the best scene in the movie is the famous “running to catch the train”-sequence where the children of the family, Apu (Subir Banerjee) and his older sister Durga (Uma Dasgupta), catch a glimpse of a train they hear in the countryside.
 It’s one of those iconic moments of cinematic childhood that’s beautifully composed, and is a fantastic summary of the movie in one sequence.

 Films like Pather Panchali appeal to the artsier, more auteur-focused crowd than any blockbuster from the East or West.
 Panchali has more in common with Italian neorealist and French New Wave films than any Bollywood romance, so that may either perk or quench your interest from the outset.
 It possesses a style all its own — a down-to-earth, minimalist, charming one — but microbudgeted auteur projects like these are about quieter, intimate moments than anything sung or shouted with passion over song and dance.
-Either way though, if you consider yourself a follower of world cinema, this is one of those landmark projects you need to check off your list, and to boot it’s one of the most influential South Asian films ever made, period.
+Either way, if you consider yourself a follower of world cinema — including subversive, reactionary movements like Cinema Novo or Parallel Cinema — this is one of those landmark projects you need to check off your list, and to boot it’s one of the most influential South Asian films ever made, period.

 SUMMARY & RECOMMENDATION: Pather Panchali uses its minimalist Italian influences in all the right ways to paint a picture of the lives of those less well-off in another part of the world.
 It utilizes natural lighting, outdoor location-photography, and subtle character themes to achieve its cinematic message.
 Though the narrative is loose and flows in a meandering fashion to its inevitable conclusion, the heartfelt moments of character growth and conflict feel genuine in the most humble, humanist way possible.

-— However… as is typical with auteur 2nd cinema pictures like this, the plot takes its time and the narrative pacing is slow.
-For a story this small in scale, the film runs rather long.
+— However… as is typical with auteur, social realist pictures like this, the plot takes its time and the narrative pacing is slow.
+For a story this small in scale, the film runs long.

 ?
 “I don’t want to see a movie of peasants eating with their hands.” — Francois Truffaut 😀